apsshrestha28/hangman_game/README.md

-# Hangman game
+ Hangman game

 Description   :  Player need to guess the letter of the word before the subsequent incorrect letters create a figure of hanged man.

-Technologies  :  Game designed using JavaScript, JSDOM, HTML, CSS and audio files
+Technologies  :  Game designed using JavaScript, jQuery, JSDOM, HTML, CSS and audio files

 Challenges    :   Learned to overcome the challenges of adopting CSS for a web based front-end game.